Excision biopsy of a breast lump

 An excision biopsy of a breast lump involves removing a lump through a small cut.

-What are the benefits of surgery?
+What are the benefits?

 An excision biopsy is usually performed for the following reasons:

-• You may want to have the lump removed.
+- You may want to have the lump removed.
 You may have cosmetic reasons or the lump may be causing you pain.

-• Your surgeon may be concerned about the lump.
+- Your surgeon may be concerned about the lump.
 The tissue will be examined under a microscope to find out if you have cancer.

-Are there any alternatives to an excision biopsy?
+Are there any alternatives?

 If the lump is probably benign and less than about 2 centimetres across, it may be possible to remove it using a special needle called a mammotome, but a mammotome excision is available only in a few specialist centres.

-What will happen if I decide not to have the operation or the operation is delayed?
+What will happen if I decide not to have the procedure or the procedure is delayed?

 Your surgeon may not be able to confirm if you have cancer or recommend the best treatment for you.
-If your surgeon suspects the lump might be cancerous, the procedure will not be delayed.
+If your surgeon suspects the lump may be cancerous, the procedure will not be delayed.

 If the lump is caused by cancer, early diagnosis and treatment will increase the chance of you being free of cancer.

-What does the operation involve?
+What does the procedure involve?

 If your surgeon cannot feel the lump, a breast radiologist will carry out a marking procedure using a mammogram machine or ultrasound scanner.
 This procedure will guide your surgeon to find out where the lump is.

-The operation is usually performed under a general anaesthetic but various anaesthetic techniques are possible.
-The operation usually takes about 30 minutes.
+The procedure is usually performed under a general anaesthetic but various anaesthetic techniques are possible.
+The procedure usually takes about 30 minutes.

 If possible your surgeon will make the cut on the line of the areola (the darker area around your nipple).

-How can I prepare myself for the operation?
+How can I prepare myself for the procedure?

 If you smoke, stopping smoking now may reduce your risk of developing complications and will improve your long-term health.